valeriaquadros/PPs_PT/README.md

+# APP-BR

 # PPs_PT
-Políticas de privacidade escritas em PT e coletadas a partir da Google App Store em fevereiro de 2021.

-O conteúdo é resultante de uma remoção de boilerplate das páginas html originais.
+Portuguese privacy policies collected from Google App Store in February 2021.
+They are the output of a trafilatura boilerplate removal over the original html files.